bridgetcundelan/AB-Test-Marketing-Campaign/README.md

 Control Campaign <br>
 Test Campaign <br>

-<b> Prepare the Data: </b <br>
+<b> Prepare the Data: </b> <br>
-This Kaggle data set contains personal fitness tracker data from 30 FitBit users.
-Each eligible Fitbit user consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
-It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.
+This Kaggle data set contains metrics for 2 campaigns- a control and test campaign over a month period in August, 2019.
 ROCCC Analysis:

-Reliability: Sampling bias may be present as it is unclear how users were chosen to participate.
-Furthermore, those willing to make their data public are likely to be more engaged FitBit users, which may skew the data.
-Finally, the data set does not specify gender.
-Since Bellabeat is a smart device company for women, it would be helpful to be able to segment that group.
+Reliability: The data set appears to be from a ficticious business. <br>
-Originality: low, the data was collected from a third party survey, Amazon Mechanical Turk.
+Originality: Unclear <br>
-Comprehensiveness: 30 users consented to share their data, which is the minimum sample size you should use for analysis.
-Two data sets only had data for 11-14 users ("weight_log_info_merged.csv & minuteSleep_merged.csv) so I removed those sets from my analysis.
-However, the data I used was comprehensive enough to allow me to answer the business objectives
+Comprehensiveness: There are 2 .csv files showing performance of control campaign and test campaign.
+The data set shows comprehensive metrics to review performance of campaign, however there are a few null values which may distort the data. <br>
-Current: Data is from 2016, so it may be outdated as smart device technology has evolved since then.
-Additionally, the data was collected during a short 3 month period, from 3.12.2016-5.12.2016.
-Data would be more reliable if it was collected over a longer period of time of at least a year.
+Current: Data is from August 2019.
+It was collected over a short time period (1 month).
+We might have better insights if the company allowed both campaigns to run for a longer time period. <br>
-Cited: Data source cited well. <br>
+Cited: Data source not cited as it is from a ficticious business <br>

 <b> Data cleaning in Excel: </b> At this point I needed to change the date type on my 2 csv files-- control_group .csv & test_group.csv.
 I did this by opening the files in excel, using the text to columns command, and I then recombined 3 cells into correct date format for SQL (YYY-MM-DD).
 After this, I saved and re-uploaded the .csv files as 2 tables in SQL. <br>